MRUNKNOWN123/a-new-solar-system/README.md

-# staticSquare
+# this is a new solar system made by me
-A static square made using Matter.js physics engine
+A new solar system is made using Matter.js physics engine